 PBS MASTERPIECE is co-producing “All Creatures Great and Small,” a brand new adaptation based on best-selling author James Herriot’s cherished and iconic collection of stories.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 Since their first publication in 1970, the beloved books of James Alfred Wight, published under the pen name James Herriot, have held a special place in people’s hearts throughout the world.

-UK’s Channel 5, who commissioned the upcoming period series that begins filming in 2020, said that the “charming and heart-warming stories of community and compassion” promise to bring joy to viewers.
+UK’s Channel 5, who commissioned the upcoming period series, said that the “charming and heart-warming stories of community and compassion” promise to bring joy to viewers.